 \section{Solutions of the braid equation and \texorpdfstring{$\mathbf{q}$}{q}-cycle coalgebras}

-Let $X$ be a coalgebra.
-In this section we introduce the notions of set-theoretic type solution of the braid equation and $q$-cycle coalgebra, and we prove that the correspondence between left non-degenerate endomorphisms of $X^2$ and left regular $q$-magma coalgebra structures on $X$, established in~Section~\ref{Seccion left regular q-magma coalgebras}, induces a bijective correspondence between set-theoretic solutions of the braid equation on $X^2$ and $q$-cycle coalgebra structures on $X$.
+In this section we introduce the notions of set-theoretic type solution of the braid equation and $q$-cycle coalgebra, and we prove that, for each coalgebra $X$, the correspondence between left non-degenerate~endo\-morphisms of $X^2$ and left regular $q$-magma coalgebra structures on $X$, established in~Section~\ref{Seccion left regular q-magma coalgebras}, induces a bijective correspondence between set-theoretic type solutions of the braid equation on $X^2$ and $q$-cycle coalgebra structures on $X$.